 10.then let my wife grind for another and let others bow down upon her!

-11.For that is a wickedness.
-Yea, that is an iniquity to the judges
+11.For that is wickedness.
+Yea, that is an iniquity to the judges.

-12.that leads to the consuming fire of Abaddon, and it would root up all my increase.
+12.Yea, that is a fire that consumes unto Abaddon, and it would root up all my increase.

-13.If I have denied justice to my manservant or maidservant in their complain against me,
+13.If I have denied justice to my manservant or maidservant in their complaint against me,

 14.then what will I do when God arises?
 And when He calls for an accounting, what will I answer Him?